 "I gasp with open mouth in my yearning for Your commands." —Psalm 119:131

 Surely this is what Jesus has in mind when He says: "Unless you change and become like little children, you will not enter the kingdom of God" (Mt 18:3).
 If we don't follow God's commands, it would be as if my young son suddenly decided he could cross the street without his daddy's help, thank you.
 Not heeding God's commands exposes us to grave dangers.
-God's commands are meant for our welfare, not for our harm (Mt 18:14; Jer 29:11).
+The Lord's commands are meant for our welfare, not for our harm (see Mt 18:14; Jer 29:11).
 God tells us, as He told the prophet Ezekiel: "Obey Me when I speak to you" (Ez 2:8).

 Promise: "Whoever makes himself lowly, becoming like this child, is of greatest importance in that heavenly reign." —Mt 18:4